 Bruce and his band Steel Mill had come to California in early 1970.
 They had gotten a gig opening at The Matrix, and when headliner Boz Scaggs did not show up on January 13, they played an extended set.
 San Francisco Examiner critic Phil Elwood wrote a glowing review.
 Bill Graham either attended a subsequent show or heard the buzz, and invited Steel Mill to audition at the Fillmore West.
 Graham was so impressed he offered Bruce and the band (Danny Federici, Vinnie Roslyn and Vinnie Lopez) an opportunity to record a demo and a $1000 to sign.
 Bruce, the band, and the band's manager turned him down.

 The website and general Bruce lore suggests that Steel Mill was invited to open a show at the Fillmore West that weekend.
-If this was the case, they would have opened for Country Joe and The Fish, The Sons of Champlin and Area Code 615 on one or two of the weekend shows, such as Friday February 13 or Saturday February 14.
+It may be that this legend has been confused with the apparent fact that Steel Mill returned the next Tuesday (see below).
+If in fact Steel Mill did open for a weekend act, they would have opened for Country Joe and The Fish, The Sons of Champlin and Area Code 615 on one or two of the weekend shows, such as Friday February 13 or Saturday February 14.
 If the episode had taken place on the next weekend, they would have played February 17 and opened for Delaney and Bonnie and Friends with Eric Clapton on the weekend of the 20th.
 One reason I think Steel Mill opened for Country Joe the weekend before is that I think the event would have loomed much larger in the band's mind if they had opened for Eric Clapton, and they would not have left out that fact.